Stock events for Williams-Sonoma, Inc. (WSM)

 WSM’s Geographic footprint

-Williams-Sonoma, Inc. has a significant global presence, operating retail stores in the United States, Canada, Puerto Rico, Australia, and the United Kingdom.
-The company also extends its reach through franchise operations in a number of countries in the Middle East, the Philippines, Mexico, South Korea, and India.
-As of early 2025, the company had 512 directly-operated stores in the United States and Puerto Rico, 19 in Canada, 14 in Australia, and 2 in the United Kingdom, alongside 126 franchised stores.
+Williams-Sonoma, Inc. has a broad geographic presence with retail stores in the United States, Canada, Puerto Rico, Australia, and the United Kingdom.
+The company offers international shipping worldwide and has unaffiliated franchisees in various countries, including those in the Middle East, the Philippines, Mexico, South Korea, and India.

 WSM Corporate Image Assessment